785pavan/isee2019-SPENDEMON/docs/_posts/2019-05-15-ISEE-2019-Requirements-Analysis.md

 -   Do you need the option for automated expenses and incomes/Salaries?

--   Should be a collaboration between any other app and this app?
-Also connection to email or phone number?

 -   Should we consider loan and instalment in the app?
 And interest rate.

 -   Should we have a coin counting page?